+In comparison, in 2001, according to census data, the proportion of foreign born plus foreign citizens born in Austria amounted to 1.1 million or 13.9%.
 In the census data of 2001 one may identify a larger number of second generation migrants, namely by taking persons into account who are migrants and who speak another language than German at home and who are either born abroad or whose parents are born abroad.
-This procedure is continues to be an underestimation of migrants, as Germans are excluded from that data (we also excluded French, English and Spanish speaking people).
+This procedure represents an underestimation of migrants, as Germans are excluded from that data (we also excluded French, English and Spanish speaking people).
 But still, we can obtain an estimation of the migrant population differentiated by birth cohort.
-With that procedure, the proportion of persons with migrant background amounted to 15.4 percent in 2001, compared to 11.2 percent foreign born at that time.
-Figure 37 informs about the age structure of migrants in relation to the native population; it indicates that the proportion of persons with migrant background (so defined) is not spread evenly across age groups, as immigrants tended to enter in waves35.
-The situation of the first and second generation migrants is increasingly the focus of policy, making integration a key policy issue in regions with a long tradition of immigration, above all Vienna, Vorarlberg, Upper Austria and Lower
+With that procedure, the proportion of persons with migrant background amounted to 15.4 percent in 2001, compared to 11.2 percent foreign born and 13.9% taking country of birth and foreign citizenship into account.

+Figure 359 informs about the age structure of migrants in relation to the native population in 2001; it indicates that the proportion of persons with migrant background (as defined above) is not spread evenly across age groups, as immigrants tended to enter in waves.
+The situation of the first and second generation migrants is increasingly the focus of policy, making integration a key policy issue in regions with a long tradition of immigration, above all Vienna, Vorarlberg, Upper Austria and Lower Austria.
+Differentiated analyses of the situation of immigrants are being undertaken, e.g., for Vienna, Lower Austria and Burgenland (Biffl et al., 2008/ 2009)